-Create a study timetable
+2. Be Proactive: Create a personalised study timetable

 Each unit in the NEBOSH Diploma has a recommended number of study hours.
 These include taught hours and self-study hours and you should use them to form your study plan.

-Don’t get bogged down by attempting to learn everything in one go.
+But be realistic.
+Remember, Rome wasn't built in a day!
+Don’t get disheartened by attempting to learn everything in one go.
 Short, regular study sessions are more effective than long, sporadic ones.
 So it's better to break up the unit into chunks and give yourself time slots to study each one.